ourstatsclub/osc-acs/README.md

 # Analytics division of OurStatsClub

 # About
-This is a private repository to share management related files among the admins.
+This repository belongs to **our stats club** admins.
+We share

  - Planning
+ - Event details
  - Presentations
  - Member profiles
+ - Materials
+ - Reference links
  - etc.

 # Events